query67/lempOLD/README.md

 ## lemp.info
     We tried to create an easy script to install.
 In short time everything is installed.
     To host projects on a Linux server system.
-    To teach programming or hosting websites
+    Our goal is to teach programming and web hosting

 ## Ubuntu NGINX MySQL PHP & ProFTPD + phpMyAdmin
     nginx   Version 1.13.11